Platform

 Overview

-The Cultural Infrastructure Program offers up to $300,000 in government funding to support the construction or revitalization of professional arts and cultural facilities.
-Eligible activities include developing museums, art galleries, heritage sites, performing arts centres, and interpretive centres to enhance community access to cultural spaces.
+The Cultural Infrastructure program offers up to $300,000 in government funding to support the construction or revitalization of arts, heritage, culture, and creative innovation spaces.
+Eligible activities include museums, art galleries, heritage sites, performing arts centres, and interpretive centres to improve access and quality of cultural facilities.

 At a glance